 One Fish, Two Fish

 Another option for meat is fish.
-Because they don't need quite as much structure to support their bodies in the water, fish are quite fleshy.
-Fish are harvested through angling, nets, traps, spears and bow, or even barehanded.
+Because they don’t need quite as much structure to support their bodies in the water, fish are quite fleshy.
+Fish are harvested through angling, nets, traps, spears, and bow, or even barehanded.
 Angling involves producing hooks from materials such as bone, wood, or thorns; as well as twisting enough cordage to get the hook to the fish.
-Nettle, dogbane, milkweed and yucca all make great fishing-line materials and a single long strand of sinew can make a wonderful leader if tied securely between the hook and line.
-The hook can either be baited or turned into a lure by affixing to it feathers, fur, yarn or reflective material.
+Nettle, dogbane, milkweed, and yucca all make great fishing-line materials and a single long strand of sinew can make a wonderful leader if tied securely between the hook and line.
+The hook can either be baited or turned into a lure by affixing it to feathers, fur, yarn, or reflective material.

 Spears and bows are two effective tools to use when you have good water clarity and proximity to the fish.
 Traps are a low-energy alternative to catch fish, since they can be built and set, allowing you to take care of other needs while the fish are caught.
 Traps can be simple basket types, with a funnel to trap the fish within as they search out the bait.
 Traps can also be large and elaborate weirs, saplings or stones stuck or stacked in a body of water to channel fish to an area where they can then be plucked from the water.
 In moving water, the current or tide must be taken into consideration.
 When in still water, bait can be used, or people can drive fish into the weir.
 Nets work in the same way when stretched out in the water; or they can take the form of cast nets or dip nets, which require manipulation at the hands of the fisherman.

-Tasty, Nutritious Reptiles and Amphibians
+Tasty and Nutritious Reptiles and Amphibians

-Reptiles and amphibians offer many opportunities to the hunter.
-All amphibians should be skinned before consumed, because many have toxins in their skin.
+Reptiles and amphibians offer many opportunities for the hunter.
+All amphibians should be skinned before being consumed, because many have toxins in their skin.
 Bullfrogs are an obvious choice from this order, being large and conspicuous.
-They can be harvested by spear, bow, hook and feather, or simply by being whacked with a quickly swung stick.
-Nighttime provides the opportunity to stalk up with a blinding light, likely geting closer than possible in the day.
+They can be harvested by a spear, bow, hook and feather, or simply by being whacked with a quickly swung stick.
+Nighttime provides the opportunity to stalk up with a blinding light, likely getting closer than possible in the day.
 Reptiles can be very abundant.
 Turtles, lizards, and snakes (venomous or not) all offer good-tasting meat.
 Turtles can be caught on baited hooks or in small weir-type traps baited with meat.
 Most lizards and snakes can be dispatched with a well-swung stick.
 Turtles should be scrubbed of mud and skinned.